 In comparison, mobile users prefer a smooth and seamless transition of learning, while they navigate the mobile modules of the course.
 The report promotes the importance of the right placement of your important content.

-- Navigation controls can be placed semi-transparently throughout the page, while usage information and other legal information occupy the bottom of the page.
+- Navigation controls can be placed semi-transparently throughout the page while using information and other legal information occupying the bottom of the page.

-- Information should be as succinctly as possible.
+- Information should be as succinct as possible.
 Get rid of lengthy paragraphs!